a race with no finish line

 ..

-I typically rise at 4:40 am to catch the 5:50 train to Tabuse Town, Yamaguchi Prefecture.
-At this early hour, everything is done by routine so brain use is minimized; out of bed, fifteen paces to the bathroom, right hand to light switch, etcetera.
+I typically rise at 4:40 am to catch the 5:50 train to Tabuse Town in Yamaguchi Prefecture.
+At this early hour, everything is done by routine so my brain use is minimized; out of bed, fifteen paces to bathroom, right hand to light switch, etcetera.
 After finishing off my oatmeal and orange juice I'm out the door.

 .

-It's still dark as I roll my bicycle out from underneath my apartment building.
-Except for the taxis always darting about, the streets are deserted.
+It's still dark out as I roll my bicycle from underneath my apartment building.
+The streets are deserted except for the black taxis darting about.
 Every morning, at the crack of dawn, I pedal the exact same route to the local train station.
-I gave up the sleek sports car I owned in America for this; the peace and tranquility of a five minute bicycle ride.
+I gave up the sleek sports car I owned in America for this; the peace and tranquility of a five minute bike ride.
 It's a pleasant change from lip reading profanity in rush hour traffic.

-.....Whenever I have to go to Hiroshima Station for anything I stash my bicycle near the post office; actually, my bicycle is hidden in plain sight.
-In space challenged Japan, there is designated bicycle parking near most urban train stations but since they aren't free, or convenient, I never use them.
+.....Whenever I have to go to Hiroshima Station for anything I stash my bicycle somewhere near the post office; actually, the bicycle is hidden in plain sight.
+In space challenged Japan, there are designated bicycle parking areas near most urban stations but since they're neither free, nor convenient, I never use them.

 .

-The area where I keep my bicycle during the day can best be described as a shanty town; the atmosphere there is a hint into local after work culture.
-Stray cats track my eyes as I pass and rickety old buildings run the length of each of the narrow thoroughfares; the sake bottles on the door stoops indicate this place only comes to life after dark.
+The area where I keep my bicycle during the day can best be described as a shanty town; the atmosphere there is a hint into local after hours culture.
+Stray cats flatten themselves and track my eyes as I pass and rickety buildings line the narrow thoroughfares; the numerous sake bottles on the door stoops indicate this place comes to life after dark.

 ..